WordPress/gutenberg/packages/README.md

 ## Releasing Packages

 Lerna automatically releases all outdated packages.
-To check which packages are outdated and will be released, type `npm run publish:check` from the branch that keeps the code for a given release type.
+To check which packages are outdated and will be released, type `npm run publish:check` from the branch that keeps the code for a given `wp/X.Y` release type (example `wp/5.7`).

 If you have the ability to publish packages, you _must_ have [2FA enabled](https://docs.npmjs.com/getting-started/using-two-factor-authentication) on your [npm account][npm].